geeksblabla/geeksblabla.com/blablas/ep81/index.md

 0:58 - RoadMap to follow while learning?

-1:08 - Self-thought developers and issues whit diplomats?
+1:08 - Self-thought developers and issues with diplomats?

 1:11 - Learning resources and how our guests approach learning new technologies?